-Most of the best beaches in Greece are easily accessible and have lots of amenities, restaurants, beach bars, umbrellas, and sunbeds around, but thousands of beaches are only accessible by boat.Our Top 10 – Video Travel Guide
+Most of the best beaches in Greece are easily accessible and have many amenities, such as restaurants, beach bars, umbrellas, and sunbeds, but thousands of beaches are only accessible by boat.Our Top 10 – Video Travel Guide

 The best beaches in Greece are: